7Mik/NW_Thetimer_Public/README.md

 The project is based on the good work made by NicoVisci here: https://github.com/NicoVisci/NW-TimerBot-Desktop

-The source code is also partially closed (src/renderer.js)
+The source code is also partially obfuscated (src/renderer.js)

 These are the fixes I have implemented that were dealbreaking before: